 - An adjustable or crescent wrench

 - Needle nose pliers

-Before you begin the repair job, shut off the water supply valves under the sink.
-These will be silver knobs, or blue and red knobs.
-Also, you will want to put a stopper or rag in the sink drain so you don’t lose any small parts down the drain.
+Before starting the repair job, shut off the water supply valves under your sink.
+Next, place a stopper or rag in the sink drain so that you don’t lose small parts down the drain.